bitnami/charts/incubator/node/README.md

 The command deploys Node.js on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.
 Also includes support for MariaDB chart out of the box.

-Due that the Helm Chart clones the application on the /app volume while the container is initializing, there's not a hard dependency on Persistent Volumes.
+Due that the Helm Chart clones the application on the /app volume while the container is initializing, a persistent volume is not required.

 > **Tip**: List all releases using `helm list`